 Complete List of Colleges That Require All SAT Scores

-This is the complete list of colleges that require you to send all SAT scores, grouped by state.
+Below is the complete list of four-year colleges and universities that require you to send all SAT scores, grouped by state.
 Look through this list carefully.
 If any of the schools here are your top choices, that means you need to be especially careful about SAT retakes.

 |University of Arkansas at Little Rock||Little Rock||AR|